ddimatos/git-release-workflow/develop-release-deploy.md

    into, this is why there are feature branches.

    * This happens when:
-     * developers don't understan Git
+     * developers don't understand Git
-     * someone is pressureing development for a fix and standing over their shoulder
+     * someone is pressuring development for a fix and standing over their shoulder
      * someone believes they are beyond process and not a team player
-   * This casues:
+   * This causes:
      * bugs, technical debt, rewrites, interface changes and so much more
      * missed dates
      * a cluttered git log